 Use the following formula: CASE WHEN {activity.type} = 'Virtual Meeting or In Person Visit' OR {activity.type} = 'Task' OR {activity.type} = 'Phone Call' THEN 1 ELSE 0 END

+Codes (SKU) sold in the current year.
+Quantity: Total number of different SKU’s ordered.
+This is NOT qty or amount, this is total number of different SKU’s.
+Example: If they ordered SKU123 qty 3, SKU456 qty 5, SKU789 qty 7, the result would just be 3 because they ordered three different SKU’s.
+This information would be pulled from the Invoices and Cash Sale transactions.

+Codes (SKU) sold in 2023 (qty): Same logic as above

+Codes (SKU) sold in 2022 (qty): Same logic as above

+Quotes: the current year, (qty) = # of quotes

+Review formulas for”

+Sum of overdue balance

+Sum of virtual meetings

 Step 2: Develop script(s) to use the logic detailed above to populate and store the values on a nightly basis.